Each year, nearly a thousand people lose their lives on Illinois roads

-- Document the accident.
-Take photographs and notes at the scene of the accident to document what happened.
+Document the accident: Take photographs and notes at the scene of the accident to document what happened.
 Ask the other drivers for their contact and insurance information, and ask any witnesses who are willing to talk to you for their names and phone numbers.

-Contact your insurance company.
-You may be required to notify your insurance company of the accident under the terms of your policy, and notification is the best way to begin the process of making a claim.
+Contact your insurance company: You may be required to notify your insurance company of the accident under the terms of your policy, and notification is the best way to begin the process of making a claim.
 But the same advice does not hold true if you are contacted by the other driver’s insurance company.
 If this occurs, you should decline to make any statements or to sign anything without speaking to an attorney first.

-Speak directly to a car accident lawyer.
-If you suffered injuries that require medical attention and you believe that another driver was at least partially at fault, then you should consult with an experienced Chicago car accident lawyer.
+Speak directly to a car accident lawyer: If you suffered injuries that require medical attention and you believe that another driver was at least partially at fault, then you should consult with an experienced Chicago car accident lawyer.
 Take advantage of a free legal consultation with Briskman Briskman & Greenberg.
 We will advise you regarding the possibility of a personal injury lawsuit.
 If we represent you, then we will handle any further negotiations with insurance companies.
 We will not recommend that you accept a settlement offer unless you will be adequately compensated, and we are willing to take your case to trial if necessary.

 Practicing law in the personal injury field, we have helped many people who have been seriously injured in preventable accidents.
 Although we take great pride in winning compensation for our clients, we advocate that everyone do their utmost to stay safe on the road.
-Texting and driving has become a particular danger, and we are proud of having produced a series of public service messages admonishing motorists not to text and drive

 Wearing a seat belt and observing a safe speed limit are basic safety tips that are too often ignored.
 While you cannot prevent other drivers from causing a hazard, you can still protect yourself.
 According to the CDC, seat belt use can reduce serious injury and death from car accidents by 50 percent.